- Blog Categories

 As I mentioned earlier, there are multiple ways to restart Jenkins.
 You can use the URL bar, a safe restart plugin or use the Manage Jenkins tab available on the UI to restart Jenkins on your computer.

 We can segregate Jenkins restart into two different categories.
-The first one is to restart safely, and another way is to force restart.
+The first method is a safe restart, while the other is a Jenkins force restart, which skips waiting for running builds to finish.
 When you use a restart command directly on the URL, Jenkins restarts instantly without completing the build that is processing.
 In comparison, safe restarting allows Jenkins to complete the running builds and prepare them for the restart.

 Users can safely restart Jenkins through the Safe Restart plugin and Manage Jenkins.